flea2003/TrackAnomalyDetection/README.md

 The project was built to work on Linux (Ubuntu 22.04).
 Different Linux distributions might have slightly different commands than what is written here (depends on the package manager).
 Please check the official installation guide for each of the mentioned tools in such case.

 In case you are using Windows, please use WSL (Windows Subsystem for Linux).
-In case you are using MacOS, all the written commands and setup should still work.
+In case you are using macOS, all the written commands and setup should still work.
 However, we do not take the responsibility of the setup or application not working for the operating systems other than Linux.

 The required technologies are:
 - [Apache Druid](https://druid.apache.org/), version 29.0.1